What you need to know about magnesium

 Green juice magnesium boost

 Leafy green vegetables are a great source of magnesium so why not whip up a green juice in the morning.
-Blend together:
+Blend together these ingredients and enjoy:

 • Spinach